-For underfunded plans, the maximum period for amortizing losses is decreased by 1 year for each active member less than the 20-member threshold.
-For example, an employer with 8 active members and a current maximum amortization period of 25 will use (25-(20-8)) = 13-year amortization period for the gain or loss in that year's valuation.
-Under this policy, the lowest amortization period will be 25-(20-1) = 6 years.
-Once the plan is overfunded, the amortization period will revert to the standard policy.
-Beginning December 31, 2020, the member threshold was lowered to 15 to be consistent with the decrease in the standard amortization period to 20.
+For underfunded cities, the maximum period for amortizing losses is decreased by 1 year for each active member less than the 15-member threshold.
+For example, an employer with 8 active members and a current maximum amortization period of 20 will use (20-(15-8)) = 13-year amortization period for the gain or loss in that year's valuation.
+Under this policy, the lowest amortization period will be 20-(15-1) = 6 years.
+Once the city is overfunded, the amortization period will revert back to the standard policy.